Dovish tilt at Fed next year could meet hawkish Trump picks

 NEW YORK Donald Trump and his fellow Republicans are expected to add more so-called hawks to the Federal Reserve's ranks, which could offset a dovish tilt next year among policy voters and rattle a fragile Fed consensus to go slow on U.S. rate hikes.

-The central bank raised interest rates a notch on Wednesday and signalled that three more hikes were expected in 2017, in a partial nod to expectations Trump will cut taxes and boost spending.
+The central bank raised interest rates a notch on Wednesday and signaled that three more hikes were expected in 2017, in a partial nod to expectations Trump will cut taxes and boost spending.

 The U.S. President-elect will have two vacant Fed board seats to fill as soon as next month and, given his party's desire for more aggressive rate hikes, he is expected to choose policy hawks.